1. Topical fit

 - Have you cited papers that have appeared in the journal or similar journals?

-You can use a journal selector tool when you don’t have any favourite journals you can choose from.
+You can use a journal selector tool.
 These tools provide an overview of eligible journals based on the title and abstract of your manuscript.
-Examples of these tools are:
+Examples are:

 - Endnote Manuscript Matcher

 Enago is specifically meant to find Open Access journals, while the Open Access Journal browser shows you in which hybrid journals you can publish Open Access with reduced or no Article Processing Charges (APC).

 The journal coverage of each of the tools differs considerably.
 A complete tool does not exist.
 As long as you are aware of the limitations and options of the tools, they could be of help in your journal choice.
 They might not only point to unfamiliar journals with a good topical fit, but they also often provide additional information on factors such as speed of publication and review times, which might influence your journal choice as well.

 2. Funder requirements

 The range of journals to choose from can be restricted based on funder requirements.

 Funding organisations increasingly require peer-reviewed research outputs to be made freely available to the public immediately after publication.
 This can be achieved by publishing in a compliant Open Access journal, or by archiving publications in an Open Access repository.
 Open Access journals and hybrid journals may require an additional payment to the publisher for the article to be made Open Access immediately on the date of publication.